Tx000/Deep-SR-HDR/README.md

 ## Dataset Preparation Using MATLAB
 We use datasets in h5 format for faster IO speed.
 Please unzip the [training and test datasets](https://cseweb.ucsd.edu/~viscomp/projects/SIG17HDR/) into ./dataset_select/Data

+Note that put all test scenes in a folder 'Test'.
   ```
   cd ./dataset_full
   run PrepareData